 From our experience, this is essential.
 There’s nothing worse than having to re-explain things to multiple people.

-Bad resourcing can lead – of course – to poor communication, and possible errors.
+Bad resourcing can, of course, lead to poor communication and possible errors.

-What is a ‘personal accountant’?
+What is a personal accountant?

-However, when you need some specific professional accounting advice, you should be able to access this without delay.
+However, when you need specific professional accounting advice, you should be able to access this without delay.

 From our experience, delays are often caused by a lack of input from qualified staff, for which ‘personal accountants’ may get the blame.